Randall, Minnesota

-U.S. Highway 10 and Minnesota State Highway 115 are two of the main routes in the community.

 History

 Randall was platted in 1890 and named for John H. Randall, a railroad official.
 A post office has been in operation at Randall since 1889.
 Randall was incorporated in 1900.

 The Great Flood of 1972

-In the Great Flash Flood of July 21–22, 1972, the Little Elk overflowed its banks, flooding downtown Randall and making the area impassable to vehicle traffic for several weeks.
+In the Great Flash Flood of July 21–22, 1972, the Little Elk River overflowed its banks, flooding downtown Randall and making the area impassable to vehicle traffic for several weeks.
 Local citizens reported that Randall received over 13 in of rain in a single day during the deluge.
 Official precipitation data for the town do not exist, but the National Weather Service station in nearby Fort Ripley received 10.84 in of rain in 24 hours during the flood, the second-biggest one-day rainfall ever recorded in Minnesota (15.10 inches was officially recorded in Hokah, in southeast Minnesota, on August 18, 2007).

 The damage from the deluge was exacerbated by its timing.
 The rain came just 12 days after a storm had dumped up to 7 in of rain in the region, setting off an outbreak of flash floods in communities west of town.
 With the exception of Interstate 35, every major highway in the northern half of the state was closed from Alexandria to Wisconsin.